G5K-org/Pumpcontrol/README.md

 TEIV Project
 Project idea 1.)
 Construction of a small pump control with 4 float switch inputs The float switch inputs are galvanically isolated from the power supply of the µC by optocouplers.
-The float switches represent the water level a LED gives a feedback if the water level is reached.
+The float switches represent the water level a LED gives feedback if the water level is reached.
 Sensor inputs:
 Float switch arrangement: